OpenReqEU/prs-improving-requirements-quality-features/README.md

 ## How to use
 The platform comes with a set of micrososervices that are internally called by a unique entrypoint (/uploader).
 Therefore, altohugh all microservices have been documented, only the `/uploader` endpoint is responsible of making the whole workflow running.
+In particular, "/enrich" service format the output of enpoint workflow according to OpenReq ontology.
 Therefore, the Microservice has one entrypoint at the position:
 `http://217.172.12.199:10602/api_7_33/upoader`

 with the following code: